cucapra/dahlia-evaluation/README.md

     ./_scripts/status.py _results/2019-07-13-17-13-09

+Use the [watch](https://linux.die.net/man/1/watch) command to repeatedly run the command every 5 seconds

+    watch -n5 ./_scripts/status.py _results/2019-07-13-17-13-09

 ## Directory Structure

 Different designs of benchmarks exist under its own directory.
 Currently there is,
 - **original**: This contains the original unedited code from the [benchmark suite.](https://github.com/breagen/MachSuite/) This is useful comparison and diffing.
 Data files exists and are generated in this directory.
 Internal folder structure maintains original benchmark suite's structure.
 - **baseline**: This contains C++ version of the benchmark with the minimal edits required for us to run it on our infrastructure in software and hardware.
 These changes are documented in `docs/` directory under titles SOFTWARE and BASELINE.
 Runtime information estimators with wall clock and SDSoC provided clock cycle counts are also added.

 To be included are,
 - **rewrite**: This will contain one-to-one translation of the benchmark in Fuse.
   For the most part, we don't optimize this code unless it is trivial to make it work with our type system.
 Such changes will be documented in docs.
 - **baseline-optimized**: This will contain a manually tuned baseline using HLS hardware optimizations.
 We won't use major code changes unless it is trivial.
 - **fuse-optimized**: This is writing the benchmark from scratch in Fuse.
 A full rewrite will use features like `views` and `combine` blocks.
 The code runs the